What is colonoscopy?

 - vitamins that contain iron or iron supplements

-A health care professional will give you written bowel prep instructions to follow at home before the procedure.
-A health care professional orders a bowel prep so that little to no stool is present in your intestine.
-A complete bowel prep lets you pass stool that is clear.
-Stool inside your colon can prevent your doctor from clearly seeing the lining of your intestine.
+A health care professional will give you written bowel prep instructions to follow at home before the procedure so that little or no stool remains in your intestine.
+A complete bowel prep lets you pass stool that is clear and liquid.
+Stool inside your intestine can prevent your doctor from clearly seeing the lining.

-You may need to follow a clear liquid diet for 1 to 3 days before the procedure and avoid drinks that contain red or purple dye.
-The instructions will provide specific direction about when to start and stop the clear liquid diet.
+You may need to follow a clear liquid diet for 1 to 3 days before the procedure.
+You should avoid red and purple-colored drinks or gelatin.
+The instructions will include details about when to start and stop the clear liquid diet.
 In most cases, you may drink or eat the following:

 - fat-free bouillon or broth